floating-ui/floating-ui/README.md

 # Popper.js

 <img src="popperjs.png" align="right" width=250>
-Popper.js is a set of libraries used to create **poppers** in web applications.
+Popper.js is a library used to create **poppers** in web applications.

 ### Wut?
 Poppers?
 A popper is an element on the screen which "pops out" from the natural flow of your application.